arizelee/Palindrome/README.md

 # Palindrome
 This program uses recursion to determine if a word is a palindrome or not.

+The Palindrome class tests the palindrome method (that is below the class).

 import java.util.Scanner;

 public class Palindrome {